Phala-Network/phala-wiki/content/docs/run-a-local-development-network.md

 Congratulations!
 Finally, you have followed the tutorial to:

-- Preapre a ready-to-hack development environment
+- Prepare a ready-to-hack development environment
 - Download, build, and started a full stack development mode Phala Network
 - Connect to the network via the Web UI and try the secret wallet dapp